zchee/neovim-wiki/GSoC-2018-Ideas.md

 The Nvmi RPC API is documented at [:help api](https://neovim.io/doc/user/api.html) and [:help rpc](https://neovim.io/doc/user/msgpack_rpc.html).

+To correctly implement the client one needs to understand the [msgpack-rpc](https://github.com/msgpack-rpc/msgpack-rpc/blob/master/spec.md) protocol.
+Some sort of event-loop mechanism will be needed to handle notifications.

 For reference, you can find clients in other languages at the [related projects](https://github.com/neovim/neovim/wiki/Related-projects#api-clients) wiki page.

 The ultimate goal is to have a library that can be used to create plugins for [IntelliJ](https://www.jetbrains.com/help/idea/plugin-development-guidelines.html) and [Eclipse](https://help.eclipse.org/mars/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Fguide%2Ffirstplugin.htm).  **Minimizing third-party dependencies** may help there.